amenasahmoud/programmer-training/general/lessons/variables/README.md

 15
 ```

  That's it!
-You just learned the fundementals of **variables**.
+You just learned the fundamentals of **variables**.
 You may now celebrate...
 Or take the [quiz] first.

 [quiz]: (https://nathansolomon1678.github.io/programmer-training/general/quizzes/variables)